 Kamala has extremely close ties with Planned Parenthood, having advocated on the organization’s behalf for many years in exchange for campaign funding and endorsements.
 In fact, while Kamala was Attorney General of California, over $81,000 flowed into her campaign funds from five different Planned Parenthoods across California.
 When footage and documented reports were released, exposing these very same Planned Parenthood affiliates for unlawfully buying and selling fetal body parts, Kamala Harris came to their aid.
 She used unprecedented legal measures to clear Planned Parenthood’s name, and instead, convict the man who exposed Planned Parenthood’s dirty dealing.
 It is no wonder that Kamala has earned herself a 100% approval rating from them.

 Abby, likewise, was also once an advocate of Planned Parenthood, having worked there for a time before being promoted to the position of director.
-In her recent speech at the Democratic Convention, Johnson says that when she was promoted to the director of Planned Parenthood, she really believed she was helping women.
+In her recent speech at the Republican National Convention, Johnson says that when she was promoted to the director of Planned Parenthood, she really believed she was helping women.
 However, his all changed through a series of incidents during the next few months.
 Abby explained that during a Planned Parenthood chapter meeting, they revealed to Abby and all present their real motive.
 Johnson said, “I was expected to sell double the abortions preformed the previous year.”
 When Johnson questioned the speaker, saying that she didn’t want abortion to be her main focus, the speaker said, “Abortion is how we make our money.”
 Abby became sickened by what she saw going on, and as a result, left the abortion industry and renounced her previous pro-choice beliefs.
 She then became passionate about exposing the lies of Planned Parenthood, which ultimately led her to found her organization And Then There Were None, a non-profit focused on helping people escape the abortion industry.